HealthFlow-Medical-HCX/hfcx-platform/HCX_Egypt_Comprehensive_Report.md

 #### Phase 4: Frontend Branding

-- Update application titles from "Swasth HCX" to "HealthFlow HCX Egypt".
+- Update application titles from "HealthFlow HCX" to "HealthFlow HCX Egypt".
 - Replace logos and favicon with HealthFlow branding.
 - Update footer copyright notices.
 - Modify "About" pages and help documentation.